CrunchyData/postgres-operator/docs/content/tutorial/administrative-tasks.md

 ## Changing the Primary

 There may be times when you want to change the primary in your HA cluster.
-This can be done using the switchover section of the Patroni spec (`Spec.Patroni.Switchover`).
-Switchover allows you to enable switchovers in your PostgresClusters, target a specific instance as the new primary, and run a failover if your PostgresCluster has entered a bad state.
+This can be done using the `patroni.switchover` section of the PostgresCluster spec.
+It allows you to enable switchovers in your PostgresClusters, target a specific instance as the new primary, and run a failover if your PostgresCluster has entered a bad state.